AlubuArt/create-vibe-code-app/README.md

-# create-vibe-app
+# create-vibe-code-app

 🚀 **A CLI tool to quickly create Next.js projects optimized for AI-driven development**

-`create-vibe-app` creates modern Next.js projects with TypeScript, Tailwind CSS, and AI-assistant configuration out of the box.
+`create-vibe-code-app` creates modern Next.js projects with TypeScript, Tailwind CSS, and AI-assistant configuration out of the box.
 Each project comes with a `project-plan.md` file and `cursor.yaml` configuration to seamlessly integrate with AI coding assistants like Cursor.

 ## Features